 I don’t think I’d be going to Zagreb if it wasn’t for the LEAP Summit.
-Even when I asked for recommendations for attractions to see and things to do in Zagreb in my social media, most of the people said to go to Ljubljana instead (which I am going to visit soon anyway).
-However, I am really glad I did go to Zagreb because I enjoyed the LEAP Summit and three other events that took place at that time and for which I’ll write more below.
+When I asked for recommendations, most of the people said to go to Ljubljana instead (which I am going to visit soon).
+However, I am glad I went to Zagreb because I enjoyed my time there and the events I attended.

 I found Zagreb lovely and it kinda resembled a perfect combination of Prague and Vienna to me.
 It has the colors of Prague and the architectural style of Vienna.

 7 things to know before going to Zagreb

 - Croatia is in the European Union.
 In case you need a visa to enter, you can use your Schengen visa (if you have one) or you’ll have to apply for a Croatian visa (valid only in Croatia).